cotdp/lora-image-cropper/README.md

 ## License

-Image Cropper is licensed under the MIT License.
+Lora Image Cropper is licensed under the MIT License.
 See LICENSE for more information.